-However, the methodology proposed by Bernstein and Sappington has the potential to do far more than be merely a cog in the current regulatory system; it has the potential to replace it, with a less intrusive, and more output based system.
+However, the methodology proposed by Bernstein and Sappington (1999) has the potential to do far more than be merely a cog in the current regulatory system; it has the potential to replace it, with a less intrusive, and more output based system.
 There are two reasons we believe that this method of CPI-X regulation has the potential to replace current systems (not only in rail, but in many regulated utilities).
 Firstly, it is much simpler to understand, and free of much of the intrusiveness of the current regulatory system.
 Secondly, it deals in rates of change of variables, rather than levels.
 The levels of variables (for example, the size of a capital base) change frequently.
 However, the rate of change in variables, particularly the rate of change relative to the rest of the economy, arguably alters much more slowly, particularly when temporary shocks are discounted.
 For this reason, it affords regulators with the opportunity to adopt a 'hands-off' approach to setting price or revenue caps, but to still ensure that such caps support the goals of an economically efficient allocation of resources.

-If the methodology outlined in this paper is to become a replacement of, rather than an adjunct to the current system, the way in which TFP for the regulated firm has been calculated will need to become more sophisticated.
-We have assumed that the MEA of the ERA is correct, and does represent world's best practice.
+If the methodology outlined in this paper is to become a replacement of, rather than an adjunct to the current system, the way in which TFP for the regulated firm has been calculated will need to become more sophisticated, and should encompass more than a single railway network, obviating the need for proxies for output such as the revenue cap.
+We have assumed that the MEA of the ERA is correct, and does represent efficient practice.
 Also, we have not investigated whether it has incorporated cost reducing technological change that is only temporary in nature.
-It is not really possible to do this in the context of this study, as we only have one MEA to examine.
-Within the current regulatory framework, where capital bases are reviewed every three to five years, mis-identification of temporary and permanent shocks might not give rise to substantial issues.
+It is not really possible to do this in the context of this study, as we only have one MEA to examine.19 Within the current regulatory framework, where capital bases are reviewed every three to five years, misidentification of temporary and permanent shocks might not give rise to substantial issues.
 However, if CPI-X regulation as outlined in this document is to replace the current system, and regulators are to change X-factors only with extreme caution for the reasons outlined in Section 2.1, it will behove them to devote more effort to the calculation of TFP than has been possible here.
-At the very least, a lot more than two data points will be needed, particularly if econometric estimation techniques are to be used.
-Fortunately, the literature on TFP is substantial, and techniques of empirical analysis to ensure such rigour is observed are well established.
+At the very least, a lot more than two data points will be needed, particularly if econometric estimation techniques are to be used.20 Fortunately, the literature on TFP is substantial, and techniques of empirical analysis to ensure such rigour is observed are well established.